We are a major UK biosciences research institute with approximately 300 staff and students.

 Our scientific community is informally divided into two groups and represented equally by eukaryotic and prokaryotic biochemists and cell biologists.
 We encourage ad hoc areas of research emphasis which often traverse these groups and include affiliates and staff from other University Institutes.

 Our strategy of encouraging a highly functional network of collaborations across all traditional boundaries has been successful in producing cutting edge science - demonstrated by a significant number of publications in high profile journals.

-Our research is well funded and the institute recently had 90% of laboratory space refurbished.
-We have a wide range of world-class support facilities, including services for cell imaging, bioinformatics and proteomics, equipment to support transcriptomics and X-ray crystallography and a category 3 containment suite.
+Our research continues to be well funded and we recently had 90% of laboratory space refurbished.
+We have a wide range of world-class support facilities, including services for:

-A major step towards the direction of underpinning ICaMB’s status as a world leading research centre is the construction of the Centre for Bacterial Cell Biology (CBCB) that will be completed in the autumn of 2009.
+A major step towards the direction of underpinning ICaMB’s status as a world leading research Centre was the construction of the Centre for Bacterial Cell Biology (CBCB) that was completed in the autumn of 2009.

 Finally, a number of successful spin off companies have been created by ICaMB staff.
 This is testimony to our intellectual and innovative capacity, and our ability to translate basic biological research to the industrial setting.